django-oscar/django-oscar-docdata/README.rst

 Caveats
 =======

-While working with the docdata 1.0 API, we found the following limitations:
+While working with the Docdata 1.0 and 1.2 API, we found the following limitations:

 * Address fields are oriented towards Dutch address standards.
   Passing US-addressfields is hard, or requires hacking (e.g. faking the house number).